The Perfect Vegan Diet Plan

 Veganism is a dietary-cum-lifestyle choice that is focused on health and the environment.

 A vegan diet is a solely plant-based diet.
-Vegans avoid even dairy and poultry products, such as milk, eggs and meat of all kinds.
+Vegans avoid dairy and poultry products, such as milk, eggs and meat.

-A vegan lifestyle forbids the use of clothes, cosmetics and other products that contain or use animals, like fur and leather.
+A vegan lifestyle forbids using clothes, cosmetics and other products that contain or use animals, like fur and leather.

 Vegans consider the diet essential for saving the environment and deem the vegan diet to be the best sustainable diet.